Learn

 SonarSource offers tools that specifically target improving code quality:

-• SonarLint: A free and open source IDE plugin that provides real-time feedback on code quality as developers write code.
+• SonarQube for IDE: A free and open source IDE plugin that provides real-time feedback on code quality as developers write code.
 This automates the maintenance of high code standards.

 Source code tools do more than just detect potential issues; they help developers be better.